 The first Assembly 6-8 September 2018 in Helsinki focused on sharing the key ideas of each Research Cell to other participants.
 The 2nd Assembly 7-8 November 2018 in Helsinki shifts the focus on allover logistics and scheduling the joint events of the Research Cells.
 The third Assembly 15-16 February 2019 in Helsinki constitutes a critical preview of the Research Cell activities planned for the high season in Venice starting in May 2019.

 One of the key aspects of the Research Pavilion #3 project is an ongoing critical dialogue between the Research Cells.
 A group of international experts – Esa Kirkkopelto, Sunjung Kim, Ellen J Røed, Anna-Kaisa Rastenberger and Giaco Schiesser – have been invited to facilitate this self-reflective and collaborative process.
 Due to its decisive role in articulating interconnections between the Research Cells, this group of experts is called the Switchboard.
+Read more about the Switchboard members.

 Mika Elo is professor of artistic research and the head of the doctoral program in fine arts at the University of the Arts Helsinki.
 The areas of his research interest include photography theory, media aesthetics and epistemology of artistic research.
 He is participating in the discussions in these areas in the capacity of visual artist, educator, curator and researcher.
 His most recent publications include the book chapter "Ineffable dispositions" (2018) in Transpositions – Aesthetico-Epistemic Operators in Artistic Research (ed.
 Michael Schwab) and Figures of Touch (2018), a book co-edited with Miika Luoto.
 In 2012-2013 Elo co-curated the Finnish exhibition Falling Trees at the Biennale Arte 2013 in Venice.
 He is also a member of the editorial board of tiede&edistys, JAR and RUUKKU.